ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 VSTS helps teams modernize their application development lifecycle and go from idea to deployment with continuous integration, testing, and deployment for any app targeting any platform.
 VSTS works with (m)any development tool including Visual Studio, Eclipse, IntelliJ, Android Studio, XCode, etc., to make it easy for developers to use VSTS.

-In this exercise, you are going to see a typical end-to-end workflow for a Java developer using VSTS and working with Eclipse.
+This lab will walk you through a typical end-to-end workflow for a Java developer using VSTS and working with Eclipse.
 We will use a hypothetical customer called MyShuttle that provides a portal for its drivers to access travel history and see fares collected.
 This is a  Java application built on JSP/Servlet technology running on Apache Tomcat and using MySQL as the database.
 We will develop this on a Ubuntu desktop station and we will deploy the app on Azure.

+In this lab, you will:
 * Provision a VSTS project with some sample data and users
 * Install and explore how **Team Explorer Everywhere** the Eclipse plugin for VSTS
 * Setup a CI and CD pipeline to deploy a Java application